TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/008 Policy guarding.md

 The bottom line says, we were not authorized to call this endpoint.
 That's because we did not provide a valid JWT.

-##### Now with token
+### Now with token
+Now, first, execute the first login request, resulting in a JWT.

 In your .http test file add a new request, remember to separate it with "###":

-Now, first, execute the first login request, resulting in a JWT.

-Copy that JWT, and modify your latest GET request to something like this:
+Copy the JWT, and modify your latest GET request to something like this:

 ```http request
 GET https://localhost:7271/test/authorized
 Authorization: Bearer eyJhbGciOiJIUzUxMiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJKV1RTZXJ2aWNlQWNjZXNzVG9rZW4iLCJqdGkiOiJmODhhMDJiMS0wMTdjLTQzOTktYTc3Zi1kMTVlNTk5MDA1ZGYiLCJpYXQiOiIxNC8wOC8yMDIyIDEyOjExOjE2IiwiaHR0cDovL3NjaGVtYXMueG1sc29hcC5vcmcvd3MvMjAwNS8wNS9pZGVudGl0eS9jbGFpbXMvbmFtZSI6InRybW8iLCJodHRwOi8vc2NoZW1hcy5taWNyb3NvZnQuY29tL3dzLzIwMDgvMDYvaWRlbnRpdHkvY2xhaW1zL3JvbGUiOiJUZWFjaGVyIiwiRGlzcGxheU5hbWUiOiJUcm9lbHMgTW9ydGVuc2VuIiwiRW1haWwiOiJ0cm1vQHZpYS5kayIsIkFnZSI6IjM2IiwiRG9tYWluIjoidmlhIiwiU2VjdXJpdHlMZXZlbCI6IjQiLCJleHAiOjE2NjA0ODI2NzYsImlzcyI6IkpXVEF1dGhlbnRpY2F0aW9uU2VydmVyIiwiYXVkIjoiSldUU2VydmljZUJsYXpvcldhc21DbGllbnQifQ.w3qJXGPEYi6MMKH-t03KzryBmT7b7OqGJ6iEePDJuE06SI5hH27PS36Bo6QDrq1b_ykX5S0qxAfyJheSw-EDUA
 ```

 This is how we provide a JWT along with our request.
 Notice the token above will not work with you.
-You will have to log in, and use that token.
+You will have to log in, and use the token returned.
+Also remember a new token is required every hour.

 Run the last GET request again, with the token.
 You should get back: